mcrice123/morphic2/src/pages/book1/book-1-page-57.md

 categories: ["book1"]
 featuredpath: "/book1/main/bw_page57.jpg"
 author: "Maria Rice"
+date: "2017-09-23"
+preview: "/book1/preview/preview57.jpg"
 description2: [
     "Black and white page.",
     "\n\n",

     'Panel 1.',
     "\n",
-    'As the background noise from the door grows louder ("shshshshSHSHSHSH"), Lane and Errie appear on the left side of the panel with their backs to the door and Sirena', "'",
-    's glowing silhouette jumps out of the diamond-shaped door showing up on the right side of the panel.
+    'As the background noise from the door grows louder ("shshshshSHSHSHSH"), Lane and Errie appear on the left side of the panel with their backs to the door and Sirena',"'",'s glowing silhouette jumps out of the diamond-shaped door showing up on the right side of the panel.
 The background noise dies down ("SHshshshshsh").
-The teenagers appear oblivious to her arrival as their worried gaze remain fixed on something offscreen.
+The teenagers appear oblivious to her arrival as their worried gaze remain fixed on something off-screen in front of them.
 Lane holds her right hand to her mouth and Errie holds both of her hands to her own.', "\n",
-    'Lane adds, "And we were in the MIDDLE of it!"', "\n",
+    'The dark-haired girl adds, "And we were in the MIDDLE of it!"', "\n",
-    'Errie replies, "There really WAS no way out--"', "\n\n",
+    'The redhead replies, "There really WAS no way out--"', "\n\n",

     'Panel 2.',
     "\n",
     'A side view of the door shows Sirena in a full-body shot looking back at the door as the background noise grows louder again ("shshshshSHSHSHSH") and a glowing golden retriever emerges from it, as if he were jumping through it.
 Only the front half of his body is in view, the other half appears cut off by the door.', "\n",
-    'Sirena speaks in her usual accent, saying, "It', "'",
-    's your own fault for losing your piece, dog-man."', "\n",
+    'Sirena speaks in her usual accent, saying, "It',"'",'s your own fault for losing your piece, dog-man."', "\n",
     'The dog replies, "I KNOW, I know..."',
     "\n\n",